de-centralized-systems/sssmp/docs/Specification.md

 In this field addition and subtraction of two field elements (two bytes) are defined using the bitwise xor operation.
 Multiplication of two field elements (again two bytes) is defined using the AES reducing polynomial $x^8 + x^4 + x^3 + x + 1$.
-For additional background information regarding finite field arithmetics we refer to the [Wikipedia page on Finite Field Arithmetic](https://en.wikipedia.org/wiki/Finite_field_arithmetic).
+For additional background information regarding finite field arithmetic we refer the reader to the [Wikipedia page on Finite Field Arithmetic](https://en.wikipedia.org/wiki/Finite_field_arithmetic).
 The used secret sharing polynomials $f_0(\cdot), f_1(\cdot), \dots, f_{b-1}(\cdot)$ of degree $t - 1$
 are evaluated over $\text{GF}(2^8)$: